plone/documentation/docs/backend/upgrading/version-specific-migration/plone5-minor-upgrade.md

 This may take a some time, as Plone downloads new releases.

-When buildout finishes running, restart your Plone instance:
+When buildout finishes running, restart your Zope instance:

 ```console
 bin/plonectl start